kongtiaowang/Loris/modules/survey_accounts/help/survey_accounts.md

 Instrument dropdown has list of instruments which has no particular order which is very difficult; so made the list to appear in alphabetic order
 (Ref: php/survey_accounts.class.inc :lines 91 -104 & line 129)

+SurveyName column is updated to show the full name intead of the database abbreviation